youngjinss/belief_of_belief_learning/script/exp5/README.md

 # AchieverBlocker Experiment 5 - Multi-Agent ToMnet Implementation

-This directory contains a complete multi-agent ToMnet implementation for the AchieverBlocker environment with strategic interaction between two agent types.
+This directory contains a comprehensive multi-agent Theory of Mind (ToMnet) implementation for the AchieverBlocker environment with strategic interactions between competitive agents.

 ## Overview